 5. Assessment by NSW government

-The final decision on whether the project can proceed is made by either DPIE or the Independent Planning Commission, depending on submissions.
+The final decision on whether the project can proceed is made by either The Department of Planning and Environment or the Independent Planning Commission, depending on submissions.

 Tell us what you think

-During the public exhibition of the development application and EIS (min 28 days, estimated Q4 2021), members of the community and stakeholder groups can make a formal submission for or against the project.
-We’ll provide information about how to make a submission closer to the date.
-We’ll also arrange public information sessions (COVID-19 safe) at an appropriate time.
+During the public exhibition of the development application and EIS, members of the community and stakeholder groups could make formal submissions for or against the project.
+The exhibition period closed on 28 March 2022.

 Outside of the public exhibition, you are welcome to ask questions about the project at any time.
 You can do this in the following ways:

 - Contact the TGO Community Consultative Committee (CCC) – The consultation team has been working closely with the CCC to guide the engagement process.
 The CCC comprises representatives from the local community, Narromine Shire Council, TGO and an independent chairperson.

 - Contact us via email or telephone to ask a question or provide comment.